Natural Resources Management

 The educational objective of the NRM graduate program is to provide formal education in a chosen specialty area, introductions to other subject areas, appropriate course work in analytical methods, and research and writing experiences in the general area of natural resource management.
 Problem recognition, definition, analysis and resolution, along with critical thinking are the ultimate learning objectives.

-The graduate program in Natural Resources Management is open to qualified graduates of universities and colleges of recognized standing, and meet the Graduate School requirements.
+The graduate program in Natural Resources Management is open to qualiﬁed graduates of universities and colleges of recognized standing and meet the Graduate College requirements.

 Both research and teaching assistantships may be available through the participating academic units.
-Application for financial aid must be made directly to a department.
-Applicants are considered on the basis of scholarship and potential to undertake advanced study and research.
+Application for an assistantship must be made directly to a department.
+Applicants are considered based on scholarship and potential to undertake advanced study and research.
 Limited scholarships are available.